x64dbg/docs/commands/debug-control/eStepOver.md

 # eStepOver/estep/esto/est

-Step over calls, skipping first-chance exceptions.
-When the instruction at EIP/RIP isn't a call, a StepInto is performed.
+Step over calls, **passing all first-chance exceptions to the debuggee**.
+When the instruction at EIP/RIP isn't a call, a `eStepInto` is performed.

 ## arguments